YouTube personality, Graham Baates, gives us a video review of the Walther CCP M2 Pistol.

 I must clarify that the initial full-mag +1 test failure could not be replicated later.
 I also had a significantly better grouping later after spending more time with the gun.
 What's seen in the Shooting Impressions video were the absolute first tries with a handgun that had not been broken in or even oiled.

 For the numerophiles out there here are the specifications as taken directly from Walther's website.
-Those of you familiar with the original CCP [now on sale for a low price] may be pleased to see that the specification remain the same:
+Those of you familiar with the original CCP you may be pleased to see that the specification remain the same:

 Walther CCP M2 Pistol

 - Overall Length: 6.41″

 - Weight Empty: 22.33oz